datrs/hypercore-protocol-rs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Want us to add something to hypercore-protocol-rs?
+about: Want us to add something to hypercore-protocol?
 ---

 # Feature Request